APIExperts/test2/README.md

 ### Animted Loading Screen
 I wanted to replace the react loading screen with my own GIF.

+### When looking up Alien Morty how do I put logic that routes it back to /morty? instead of /alien&morty?
+I want to take an approach of putting logic that will check to see if the input contains these names: Morty,Jerry, Rick, Wasps.
+If it does it will only link to these pages.

 ### How to make it so that the when I click a route the section will only show when everything is loaded.